guide

 Each annotation that you create when you label a task contains regions and results.

-- Regions refer to the selected area of the data, whether a text span, image area, audio segment, or something else.
+• Regions refer to the selected area of the data, whether a text span, image area, audio segment, or another entity.

 When a prediction is used to create an annotation, the result IDs stay the same in the annotation field.
-This lets you track the regions generated by your machine learning model and compare them directly to the human-created and reviewed annotations.
+This allows you to track the regions generated by your machine learning model and compare them directly to the human-created and reviewed annotations.